tomasvitek/PebBike/README.md

 PebBike works with **CitiBike** in NYC and with **Barclays Cycle Hire** in London.
 If you want to add more cities, [add an issue](https://github.com/tomasvitek/PebBike/issues) or submit a pull request.

+## Download

+You can download the latest build of PebBike from [/build/PebBike.pbw](https://raw.github.com/tomasvitek/PebBike/master/build/PebBike.pbw).

 ## Screenshots

 <img src="https://raw.github.com/tomasvitek/PebBike/master/screenshots/iOS.png" style="width:403px;height:706px">